WGBH/wgbh-springroll-game-template/src/helpers/puppet/README.md

 F = Round/Puckered ("OO","W","O")
 G = (optional) Teeth on lip for "F"
 H = (optional) Tongue touching roof for "L"
-X = (optional) closed again at rest, if needed to distinguish from A.
+X = closed again at rest, if needed to distinguish from A.

 ### Set up the puppet